Asterrix/auction-app/frontend/src/app/structure.md

 - **directives**: Used to contain reusable directives that can be applied to different parts of the application.
   - Example: Validation Forms

+- **guards**: Contains Angular guards used to protect routes by implementing checks on specific routes.

+- **interceptor**: Contains methods that intercept HttpRequest or HttpResponse and performs a certain operations before continuing with the request.

 - **models**: Holds interfaces and concrete class implementations.
   - Example: UserModel